 Links to Resources and Documents:

 Guidelines for SIMS Death & Dying Support Volunteers

 Topics We Have Covered

 Enter new email addresses into our contacts mailing list.

-We need someone who can process our audio and video recordings and upload them to our site.
+Help process our audio and video recordings and upload them to our site.
 You would need a reasonably powerful computer (all newer computers should be fine) and need to be comfortable with computers.
 All needed training will be provided.
 There are two talks a month usually that we record and we record all non-residential retreats.
 Others make the recordings.
 You would take the recordings made by others and do the AV processing.

-We need someone who can author and send the monthly newsletter.
+Help author and send the monthly newsletter.
 You would work with Rob Long to author the content and then send to our mailing list.

 Help authoring and produce a monthly poster.
 You would work with Rob Long to author the content, send to Staples for printing via their website and then pick up and bring to SIMS and mount in a frame.